 When you’re not skinny, voluminous clothes often conspire to make your BODY appear more voluminous.
 You may end up inadvertently creating the illusion of bulk where there is none.
 When you’re skinny, fitted clothes can be quite flattering, but depending upon your body shape, they may draw attention to your slenderness in ways you’d rather avoid.

 When you’re not skinny, fitted clothes show off your actual figure.
-Your instincts may be to mask, but your best bet is often to reveal.
-Remember my mantra: It is more attractive to show the world an “imperfect” form than a formless mass.
+Your instincts may be to mask, but sometimes your best bet is to reveal.

 When you’re skinny, volume adds whimsy to your overall look.
-Looseness must always be counterbalanced, and an unstructured top, tunic, or dress needs to be anchored by a fitted pair of pants, trim vest, or slim blazer.
-But slender limbs protruding from an avalanche of loose cloth can look fun and funky instead of unruly and unflattering.
+Looseness should be counterbalanced, and an unstructured top, tunic, or dress needs to be anchored by a fitted pair of pants, trim vest, or slim blazer.
+But slender limbs protruding from an avalanche of loose cloth can look fun and funky instead of unruly.